-The Defendant has agreed to pay \$4,800,000 into a Settlement Fund to settle this case, plus to forgive up to \$500,000 in assessed but uncollected Challenged Fees, making the total Value of the Settlement no less than \$5,300,000.
-As discussed separately below, attorneys' fees, litigation costs, the costs of this notice and for the costs of distributing the settlement benefits, among other settlement administration costs, and service awards to the Class Representatives will also be paid out of the Settlement Fund.
+The Defendant has agreed to pay \$4,500,000 into a Settlement Fund to settle this case, plus to forgive up to \$682,000 in unpaid APSN Fees, making the total Value of the Settlement no more than \$5,182,000.
+As discussed separately below, class attorneys' fees, litigation costs, the costs of this notice and the costs of distributing the settlement benefits, among other settlement administration costs, as well as a service award to the Class Representatives, will also be paid out of the Settlement Fund, as approved by the Court.